BC-CSCI1103/f22/resources/systemsetup.md

 ### Wrapping Up

-To review, you'll use the [atom](https://atom.io/) or [vscode](https://code.visualstudio.com/) text editor to develop your problem set solutions and you'll use `dune` to compile and test your work.
+To review, you'll use the [vscode](https://code.visualstudio.com/) text editor to develop your problem set solutions and you'll use `dune` to compile and test your work.
 As you work on your code, you should use Unix's `git` commands `git add` and `git commit` to commit your work to your local git repository periodically.

 When your code is working (and looks great!) you can submit it for grading using `git push` to transfer your local working repository to your master problem set repository on the Github course website.